 - Stewart Shapiro, Thinking about Mathematics: The Philosophy of Mathematics, Oxford University Press, 2000. - The are two additional sources for readings in this class: the Stanford Encyclopedia of Philosophy (SEP) and e-reserves.
-Links to both are available on the course web page. - I plan to produce a handout for the material on set theory, which of course must be read.
+Links to both are available on the course web page.
+The password for the e-reserves website is 'cw124'. - There will be a handout for the material on set theory, which of course must be read.